What is Solvency?

 2. Current debt to net worth ratio

-The total amount of money owed to shareholders in a year’s time as a percentage of the shareholder’s investment.
+The total amount of money owed to shareholders in a year’s time, expressed as a percentage of the shareholder’s investment.

 3. Total liabilities to net worth ratio